-Step 4: Press the '+' button until LED '9' begins to flash, as shown in Figure 61.
+Step 4: Press the '+' button until LED '9' begins to flash.
 Opening of flow switch should now occur at approximately 80% to 90% of minimum flow.

-Figure 61: Upper Range of Minimum Flow
+Figure 62: Upper Range of Minimum Flow

 Step 5: Once the SP is set, it is recommended that the sensor be locked to avoid inadvertent readjustment.
 This can be performed by pressing both the '+' and '-' buttons simultaneously for 10 seconds.
 The indication goes out momentarily indicating the unit is locked.
 To unlock, the same procedure is performed to toggle to unlocked.